lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    With this command, LAMMPS will rebuild the neighbour lists more often.
+    With this command, LAMMPS will rebuild the neighbor lists more often.
 Re-run the simulation, and you should see a more positive outcome with 0 dangerous build: